DFIRnotes/confnotes/TIL_PurpleTeamSummit2021.md

 ## Don't Fear the Zero: Test Driven Approach to Analytic Development
 **Don't Fear the Zero: Test Driven Approach to Analytic Development** - Fred Frey & Tim Nary (BAH Dark Labs)
 * a detailed and thorough introduction to analytic design by testing, what some now call "detection engineering"
-* walk through a simple looking detection ```net.exe localgroup adminsitrators``` describing how complex it can be to get right
+* walk through a simple looking detection ```net.exe localgroup administrators``` describing how complex it can be to get right
   * and another ```wmic process call create script.vbs```
 * Starting from "zero hits can mean a lot of things" ( the difference between zero results and null results ), they describe in detail a continuous process starting from threat intelligence to design, test, improve, and maintain effective detections
 * "Production ready real world analytics"